Raid on San Ygnacio: Aftermath

 Both the San Ignacio and San Benito raids, along with General Pershing expedition in Chihuahua, created a situation in the United States and Mexico that seemed to be a "repetition of that process that brought Europe into war in 1914."
 Just two days after the raids, on June 18, President Woodrow Wilson announced that he was sending the remaining National Guard regiments to the border, not including the Arizona, New Mexico and Texas regiments which had already been in position since May.
 Within two weeks, American reinforcements began to arrive and by the end of the year over 150,000 militiamen were in position.
 Wilson also sent sixteen additional warships to patrol the Gulf of Mexico and Mexico's Pacific coast.
 Carranza followed suit by concentrating his forces along the border and issuing a "general call to the civilians of Mexico to arm themselves" in preparation for an American invasion.
 According to the New outlook, Volume 113; "there were spectacles in the cities of the United States not since 1898" during the Spanish–American War.
 In addition, thousands of Americans living in Mexico began fleeing north, or to the safety of the United States Navy.
 War would never come though, other than a raid near Fort Hancock, Texas on June 31, incursions into American territory ceased by July, which helped resolve some of the tension between the two nations.
 It wasn't until late 1917 that a new series of attacks would begin.
-But, like the engagement near Fort Hancock, they all occurred in West Texas, far away from where the Seditionists were active.
+But, like the engagement near Fort Hancock, they all occurred in West Texas, far away from where the Sediciosos were active.